talmeym/regurgitator-core/README.md

 constructs
 ----------

-regurgitator uses the following set of constructs / concepts to do it's processing:
+regurgitator uses the following set of constructs / concepts to provide it's processing:
-- ``parameter type`` - each parameter has a type, which dictates how it is represented, as well as how it can be merged with another parameter. provided types include ``STRING`` ``NUMBER`` and ``DECIMAL`` along with list and set types
+- ``parameter type`` each parameter has a type, which dictates how it is represented, as well as how it can be merged with another parameter. provided types include ``STRING`` ``NUMBER`` and ``DECIMAL`` along with list and set types
+- ``value processor`` steps that involve parameters can have extra processing applied after their initial value has been created, built or generated

 modules
 -------